tjol/ckdl/doc/ckdl-api.rst

         .. warning::

-            The string is not, in general, nul-terminated.
-It may contain nul characters.
+            The string is not, in general, null-terminated.
+It may contain null characters.

         This pointer may be ``NULL``, which signifies the absense of a value.
 An empty string is represented by a non-NULL pointer and a :c:member:`len` of zero.
 (In either case the pointer